gradle/gradle/design-docs/scaling-gradle.md

         * etc.
     * improve configuration on demand mode so that it only loads projects that are requested
     * there's a lot of duplication in the dependency graphs in different configurations / projects.
 Perhaps some objects / parts of the graph can be reused.

+# Actual stories

+## The old resolved dependency graph is memory friendly

+Old resolved dependency graph may consume 20-50% of the heap size (non-retainable) of a large project The graph is not needed for the typical scenarios (usually we just need the files) The idea is to flush the information needed for the graph to the disk when the configuration is resolved When the graph is requested, the information is read from the disk and the graph is assembled

+### User visible changes

+Ideally, we want the API to remain untouched and the only effect is faster & less memory hungry.

+### Implementation plan

+* The graph data will be flushed to disk from the DependencyGraphBuilder.assembleResult method
+* The graph for the entire configuration is built when any part of the graph is requested:
+    * configuration.resolvedConfiguration.getFirstLevelModuleDependencies() and friends
+    * resolvedArtifact.getResolvedDependency()
+* The graph data is removed from disk when the build is finished
+* Use little files so that cleanup is fast.
+Let's try with one file per thread

+### Coverage

+* existing integ test coverage

+### Questions

+* Should the graph reside in memory after it was built?
+    * keeping it in memory will bite us when IDE metadata is generated for the large project
+    * I'd rather avoid fancy references.
+Soft references will cause huge memory allocation because -server jvms will prefer heap expansion over gc
+    * not keeping it in memory will almost certainly reduce the performance if the graph info is accessed often
+    * perhaps we keep it in memory but offer a LenientConfiguration.clear() that removes the graph data.
+The method obviously goes away once the old graph is gone.